okta/okta-oidc-js/packages/okta-react/README.md

 All of these features are supported by this SDK.
 Additionally, using this SDK, you can:

 - Add "secure" routes, which will require authentication before render
-- Enter a custom login flow when authentication is required
+- Define custom logic/behavior when authentication is required
 - Provide an instance of the [Auth service][] to your components using a [higher-order component][]

 > This SDK does not provide any UI components.